HaKr/token_server/README.md

         Returns: 202 Accepted

 ### Metadata
-Both the POST and PUT request accept a JSON body, which must be a single object of key/value pairs.
+Both the POST and PUT request accept a JSON body, which must contain a "meta" key, which in turn must be a single JSON object.
-The value may only be of type string.

     {
         "meta": {
             "name": "My user",
-            "year": "2022",
+            "year": 2022,
-            "period": "11"
+            "period": 11
         }
     }